We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Frame: Steel | Hub: Flip-Flop |Tire Size: 700 x 28 | Extra: Old-School Cool

-Retrospec Harper is a super-affordable fixie for newcomers, yet it has all the bells and whistles you could ask for.
+Retrospec Harper is a super-affordable fixie bike for newcomers, yet it has all the bells and whistles you could ask for.
 This steel fixed-gear bike has a retro appearance, though it’s available in a total of six colors and five sizes that fit different types of riders.
+The old-school retro design gives off the “aesthetic bike” vibes and will leave others looking at your bike in awe.

 Personally, we love the Sage Green paint job with white deep V wheels and faux leather saddle and grips.
 This combination makes a statement wherever you go.